loicmathieu/dojo-quarkus-mp-messaging/README.md

 - Create a method that takes an `EnhancedOrder` as parameter and save if via the `EnhancedOrderService.add()` method.
 - Annotate this method so it listens to the `enhanced-orders` channel.
 This channel is already configured in the `application.properties`.

-Start the application with ̀`mvn package:dev`.
+Start the application with ̀`mvn quarkus:dev`.

 After creating a new order via the order API, you should have this order enhanced, then available via the search API.